vkostyanetsky/kostyanetsky.me/notes/system-analysis-course/index.md

+---
+title: System Analysis
+description: Completed a course on systems analysis from the School of Tough Developers.
+created: 2024-08-25 14:58:48
+tags:
+- done
+- meanwhile
+---

-﻿Amidst all these pet projects and the August whirlwind, I forgot to mention that I completed a [course](https://tough-dev.school/system-analysis) on system analysis, which I recently [wrote about](/notes/ibrahim).
+Amidst all these pet projects and the August whirlwind, I forgot to mention that I completed a [course](https://tough-dev.school/system-analysis) on system analysis, which I recently [wrote about](/notes/ibrahim).

 ![Certificate](certificate.png)